-- 1) The membership fees of this unit shall be \$35.00 for Family Membership- which includes membership for two adults, and \$25.00 for Individual Membership- which includes membership for one adult.
-These membership options will include access to the digital directory. - 2) The membership fees for Creekside Staff and Community Supporters (non-Creekside Parents/Guardians) shall be \$10.00 per person and will not include a directory. - 3) The students of Creekside Elementary shall be honorary members of this unity without vote or privilege of holding office. - 4) Creekside PTSA members will adhere to the Volunteer Code of Conduct, which is outlined in detail as Attachment A: Creekside PTSA Volunteer Code of Conduct.
+- 1) The membership fees of this unit shall be \$25.00 for Family Membership- which includes membership for two adults.
+This membership option will include access to the digital directory. - 2) The membership fees for Creekside Staff and Community Supporters (non-Creekside Parents/Guardians) shall be \$10.00 per person and will not include a directory. - 3) The students of Creekside Elementary shall be honorary members of this unity without vote or privilege of holding office. - 4) Creekside PTSA members will adhere to the Volunteer Code of Conduct, which is outlined in detail as Attachment A: Creekside PTSA Volunteer Code of Conduct.
 Participation as a volunteer in the activities of Creekside PTSA (including all leadership roles) is subject to the observance of this Volunteer Code of Conduct, including the Grievance and Conflict Resolution Process. - 5) Creekside PTSA Chair Members will adhere to the Creekside PTSA Chair Guidelines, which is outlined in detail as Attachment C: Creekside PTSA Chair Guidelines.